 As I sat on my university campus in Nashville wondering where the hell spring was, Bob Sumner lounged in the outdoor area of a restaurant on Sunset Boulevard enjoying the 90-degree weather as he feasted on the fruits of over more than 30 years of hard work in the entertainment industry.
-A long way from our shared hometown of Roselle, Sumner describes himself as bicoastal, splitting his time between New Jersey, California and everywhere in between.
+A long way from our shared hometown of Roselle, Sumner describes himself as bi-coastal, splitting his time between New Jersey, California, and everywhere in between.
 Even though we connect over the phone, something about him feels so familiar.
 The embodiment of true Jersey energy, Sumner’s speech is confident and direct, understandably so considering his roots, success, and longevity.
 Talking with him felt like visiting home.

-Laff Mobb’s Laff Tracks functions as a mix between stand-up and sketch comedy.
+Laff Mobb’s Laff Tracks functions like a mix between stand-up and sketch comedy.
 Host DJ Cipha Sounds welcomes the latest comedians to perform their material in front of an intimate audience in what appears to be a small nightclub.
 At-home viewers witness cuts from the comedian voicing their bits to sketches that bring the comedian’s stories to life, in what Sumner calls “re-creations.”
 The vision of the comedian meets that of the director of the sketch, resulting in hilarious narratives enhanced by the inclusion of props, scenes, and gestures.
-Each episode is 25 minutes and consists of several narrativized bits that typically run between one and three minutes.
-Ultimately, to really understand the format of the show and to experience the humor in its entirety, you just need a few minutes to experience if for yourself.
+Each episode is 25 minutes long and consists of several narrativized bits that typically run between one and three minutes.
+Ultimately, to really understand the format of the show and to experience the humor in its entirety, you just need a few minutes to experience it for yourself.
 You can read my original review of the show for some hilarious examples.

 Although the show was started on YouTube, Sumner’s view on social media is complicated.
 He lauds it as a platform but finds it limiting as a sole method of developing a comedian.
-To grasp his perspective it is important to understand his definition of comedian.
+To grasp his perspective it is important to understand his definition of a comedian.
 Sumner uses the terms comic and comedian as a way to differentiate varying skill sets, as it pertains to connecting with audiences.
 By Sumner’s definition, a comedian is someone who knows how to read an audience and bring them into their brand of comedy, by working “off the cuff.”
 Whereas, “a comic gets real nervous when the audience is not catered to their particular comedy.”
 Essentially, Sumner understands the importance of the stage as a place to sharpen and develop a comedian’s chops.
-Because of his reverence/appreciation of the stage, social media comedians are not really his forte: “If you are in front of a camera at home you can edit a thousand times.”
+Because of his reverence for and appreciation of the stage, social media comedians are not really his forte: “If you are in front of a camera at home you can edit a thousand times.”
 To be clear, Sumner is not bashing those who have found success on platforms like Instagram and Facebook.
-Instead, he is simply reiterating his own investment and commitment to the liveness, the ephemeral interaction between the comedian and the audience that brings a sort of intangible quality to the artform of stand-up.
+Instead, he is simply reiterating his own investment and commitment to the liveness, the ephemeral interaction between the comedian and the audience, that brings a sort of intangible quality to the artform of stand-up.
 In order for him to get a feel for this mastery of the audience-performer dynamic Sumner has to see comedians in-person; he “does not do tape.”
-The veteran producer prefers seeing the performers in the wild and how the comedian effects the energy spirit of the audience.
+The veteran producer prefers seeing the performers in the wild where he can witness how the comedian effects the energy spirit of the audience.
 “The bright light is on you – I am the bright light.”

 During the time of the interview, Sumner was still patiently awaiting the call for a second season pickup.
-You can show your support of the show and keep updated on Sumner’s ventures by following him on Twitter at BobSumner24, Instagram @bob.sumner and on Facebook at Bob Sumner’s Comedy Spot.
+You can show your support of the show and keep updated on Sumner’s ventures by following him on Twitter at BobSumner24, Instagram @bob.sumner, and on Facebook at Bob Sumner’s Comedy Spot.